ElizaLo/Product-Management-and-Leadership/README.md

 - Looking at product metrics to see the direction her products are headed
 - Structuring her day to spend time on day-to-day tactical work as well as long term strategic thinking
 - Balancing the various requests that come to her (e.g. production bugs, sales team requests, customers feature requests, etc)

+# Essential Feedback

+A way to think about feedback that avoids this is as 'reinforcing' or 'redirecting'.
+In this framing, all feedback is positive.

+**Reinforcing feedback** is when your feedback encourages someone to continue a certain behavior.

+Alternatively, **redirecting feedback** encourages someone to adopt a new behavior in favour of an old one.

+In both cases, the focus is to help a person to thrive.
+Criticism on its own is not feedback.

+### Tips for positive feedback.
+Whether your feedback is reinforcing or redirecting, your focus should be on helping a person to improve.
+To do that it is important to ask yourself:

+- What is my intention in giving this feedback?
+- What impact do I want my feedback to have?
+- Is my feedback constructive?
+- Is my feedback actionable?